Haft Cheshmeh, Delfan

-Haft Cheshmeh (هفت چشمه) (Note: Also known as Markazi Bekhesh) is a city in, and the capital of, Kakavand District of Delfan County, Lorestan province, Iran.
+Haft Cheshmeh (هفت چشمه) (Note: Also known as Markazi Bekhesh) is a city in, and the capital of, Kakavand District in Delfan County, Lorestan province, Iran.
 It also serves as the administrative center for Kakavand-e Sharqi Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, Haft Cheshmeh's population was 417 in 100 households, when it was a village in Kakavand-e Sharqi Rural District.
-The following census in 2011 counted 1,048 people in 219 households, by which time the village had been elevated to the status of a city.
+The following census in 2011 counted 1,048 people in 219 households, by which time the village had been converted to a city.
 The 2016 census measured the population of the city as 870 people in 279 households.